k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 The purpose of this plugin is to identify fields with a limited number of distinct values (in the data sample) and save those values in a dedicated MTable, enabling their use in masking and synthetic data generation.

 Once a field is identified as an Option Set, the property ```optionSet = true``` is created for it.
-In addition, a separate MTable is generated for each data platform and schema to keep the distinct values (and their distribution).
+In addition, a separate MTable is generated for each data platform and schema to store the distinct values (and their distribution).
 The MTable has the following naming format:

 ```catalog_field_option_set___<dataPlatform>_<schema>.csv```, (containing 3 underscores before the data platform name).